Four-dimensional compact Clifford-Klein forms of pseudo-Riemannian symmetric spaces with signature $(2, 2)$: Preliminaries

-\begin{fact}[Saito\cite{saito}, \cite{BK}] Let $G$ be a 1-connected completely solvable Lie group and $\Gamma\subset G$ a closed subgroup.
-Then there exists the unique syndetic hull $L$ of $\Gamma$.
+\begin{fact}[\cite{saito,BK}] Let $G$ be a 1-connected completely solvable Lie group and $\Gamma\subset G$ a closed subgroup.
+Then there exists a unique syndetic hull $L$ of $\Gamma$.
 Especially, if the space $G/H$ has a compact Clifford--Klein form $\Gamma\bs G/H$, the space $G/H$ has a constructor $L$ which is the syndetic hull of $\Gamma$. \end{fact}

-\begin{rem} The assumption `completely solvable' of the above fact is crucial.
-In fact there exists a solvable Lie group $G$ and its discrete subgroup $\Gamma\subset G$ which had no syndetic hulls (see Example \ref{ex:ceforkobconj}). \end{rem}
+\begin{rem} The assumption of complete solvability in the above fact is crucial.
+In fact, a solvable Lie group $G$ may have a discrete subgroup $\Gamma$ without its syndetic hulls (see Example \ref{ex:ceforkobconj}). \end{rem}